A Note from Susan —

 *Our back story:

 Eastenders produced, and I directed, Scott Munson’s WWJD: A Modern Medieval Morality Motor Oil, and short plays of his in festivals called Pinteresque and Fo/Faux.
 While at the Douglas Morrisson Theatre, I commissioned Scott to write, and DMT subsequently produced, an updated An Ideal Husband (which again I had the privilege of directing) and Charley’s Aunt ‘66 (directed by Craig Souza).
 We’ve collaborated on workshops together, about directing new plays and working with playwrights, and Scott has shared his first-hand knowledge of Horton Foote with my cast when I directed Dividing the Estate.
 He’s even appeared as Oscar Wilde at a Town Hall Theatre literary evening.
-We know we’re destined to create stuff together.
+He appeared as a panelist with me at Live Arts Waterworks New Works Festival.
+We know we’re destined to keep creating stuff together.”

 Below are a few photos taken by Jennifer Daly of Eastenders Repertory Company’s production of Fear and Misery of the Third Reich from May of 2007.